SalMod91/da_salvino/README.md

 #### Project Purpose
 The "Da Salvino" website aims to provide users with a comprehensive view of the restaurant, from essential details like location, opening times, and contact information to a deeper understanding of our identity and culinary offerings.
-It showcases our menu in an interactive manner, allowing users to explore each dish and its ingredients with just a click.
-This feature opens a new page for each ingredient, where users can learn about its description and origin, emphasizing our commitment to transparency and quality.
-Through this platform, we strive to inform and engage our customers, ensuring they have all the information they need about the high standards and authenticity of the ingredients used in our kitchen.
+It showcases our menu in an interactive manner, allowing users to explore each dish and its ingredients with just a click.<br> This feature opens a new page for each ingredient, where users can learn about its description and origin, emphasizing our commitment to transparency and quality.<br> Through this platform, we strive to inform and engage our customers, ensuring they have all the information they need about the high standards and authenticity of the ingredients used in our kitchen.

 #### Project Goal
 Build a website that offers clients an intuitive and informative browsing experience while providing a seamless backend experience for the staff managing the menu and updating ingredient information.